tangleloop/kubernetes_on_odroid/README.md

 For v1.10.0 of kubernetes, you need v1.0.0-beta of cri-tools.
 So for this specific version, the following commands will install the binaries.

+### Install crictl for Kubernetes v1.10.0

+**Each version of Kubernetes requires a specific version of crictl.
+This example is for Kubernetes v1.10.0 only.**

 Run on each node as root:

 ```sh